-- Access to schools, shops and other community facilities are within reasonable travelling distance, and can be reached by foot, cycle or public transport. - The site is served (or can be served) by adequate water and sewerage connections. - The amenity of nearby residents or operations of adjoining land uses would not be materially harmed. - The siting and landscaping ensure that any impact upon the character and appearance of the countryside is minimised, and the development can be assimilated into its surroundings. - The development would not harm the natural or historic environmental assets of the district. - 4.14.2 The Council has worked jointly with Cumbria County Council and the other districts to assess the needs of Gypsies and Travellers in terms of both static and transient sites (Cumbria Gypsy and Traveller Accommodation Needs Assessment, 2013).
+- 1. Access to schools, shops and other community facilities are within reasonable travelling distance, and can be reached by foot, cycle or public transport - 2.
+The site is served (or can be served) by adequate water and sewerage connections - 3.
+The amenity of nearby residents or operations of adjoining land uses would not be materially harmed - 4.
+The siting and landscaping ensure that any impact upon the character and appearance of the countryside is minimised, and the development can be assimilated into its surroundings - 5.
+The development would not harm the natural or historic environmental assets of the district

+4.14.2 The Council has worked jointly with Cumbria County Council and the other districts to assess the needs of Gypsies and Travellers in terms of both static and transient sites (Cumbria Gypsy and Traveller Accommodation Needs Assessment, 2013).
 The current anticipated need for residential pitches for Gypsies and Travellers is an additional nine pitches by 2018.
 Beyond 2018 and to the end of the plan period it is anticipated that a further 18 or so units may be required to meet identified need.
 The existing site at Lakeland View north of Penrith is proposed for extension in policy PEN1.
 Travelling showpeople are another group whose needs are often overlooked.
 They have different needs and requirements in terms of accommodation to other travellers.
 There is an anticipated need for two permanent pitches up to the year 2018 to cater for the needs of this group.

 4.14.3 We specifically need to meet the needs of hard to reach groups and ethnic minorities within the district.
-Two such groups whose needs are often not met are Gypsies and
+Two such groups whose needs are often not met are Gypsies and Travellers.

-Travellers.
 Failure to provide adequate sites can mean increasing use of unauthorised encampments.

-Policy Principal Implementation Mechanisms Timescale S/M/L Funding HS1 - Affordable Housing Development management, allocation of sites.
-Ongoing.
-Developer contributions.
-Development briefs.
-Ongoing.
-Use of planning obligations to restrict occupancy.
-Ongoing.
-Use of New Homes Bonus monies for new affordable housing provision.
-Ongoing.
-HS2 - Housing in the Smaller Villages and Hamlets Development management, imposition of legal agreement/conditions.
-Ongoing. n/a HS3 - Essential Dwellings for Workers in the Countryside Development management.
-Ongoing. n/a HS4 - Housing Size and Mix Working with Registered Social Landlords and developers.
-Ongoing.
-HS5 - Accessible and Adaptable Dwellings Development management.
-Ongoing.
-Developer costs.
-HS6 - Development management.
-Ongoing. n/a Community Land Trusts Working with Parish Councils.
-Registered Social Landlords and Developers.
-Ongoing.
-HS7 - Gypsy and Allocation of Site in the Local Plan.
-Ongoing. n/a Traveller Sites Development Management.
-Ongoing.
+Policy Principal Implementation Mechanisms Timescale S/M/L Funding HS1 - Affordable Housing Development management, allocation of sites Ongoing Developer contributions Development briefs Ongoing Use of planning obligations to restrict occupancy Ongoing Use of New Homes Bonus monies for new affordable housing provision Ongoing HS2 - Housing to Meet Local Needs Development management, imposition of legal agreement/conditions Ongoing n/a HS3 - Essential Dwellings for Workers in the Countryside Development management Ongoing n/a HS4 - Housing Size and Mix Working with Registered Social Landlords and developers Ongoing HS5 - Accessible and Adaptable Dwellings Development management Ongoing Developer costs HS6 - Development management Ongoing n/a Community Land Trusts Working with Parish Councils.
+Registered Social Landlords and Developers Ongoing HS7 - Gypsy and Allocation of Site in the Local Plan Ongoing n/a Traveller Sites Development Management Ongoing

 Lead Agencies / Partners: Eden District Council, Registered Landlords, Parish Councils, developers, landowners, the Gypsy, Traveller and Show people community.

-Policy Indicator Target HS1 - Affordable Housing Number of affordable houses completed annually.
-30% on larger sites.
-HS2 - Housing in the Smaller Villages and Hamlets Number of applications for houses approved with local connection. n/a HS3 - Essential Dwellings for Workers in the Countryside Number of permissions granted. n/a HS4 - Housing Size and Mix Type and size of dwellings delivered.
-In accordance with latest Strategic Housing Market Assessment Data.
-HS5 - Accessible and Adaptable Dwellings Number of new homes built to building standard Part M4(2).
-20% of new homes on sites over 10 dwellings.
-HS6 - Community Land Trusts Number of schemes completed. n/a HS7 - Gypsy and Traveller Sites Number of pitches completed.
+Policy Indicator Target HS1 - Affordable Housing Number of affordable houses completed annually 30% on larger sites HS2 - Housing to Meet Local Needs Number of applications for houses approved with local connection n/a HS3 - Essential Dwellings for Workers in the Countryside Number of permissions granted. n/a HS4 - Housing Size and Mix Type and size of dwellings delivered In accordance with latest Strategic Housing Market Assessment Data HS5 - Accessible and Adaptable Dwellings Number of new homes built to building standart Part M4(2) 20% of new homes on sites over 10 dwellings HS6 - Community Land Trusts Number of schemes completed. n/a HS7 - Gypsy and Traveller Sites Number of pitches completed.
 27 Gypsy Pitches, 12 Transit Sites, 2 Show people pitches by 2028.